nathans-systems/Pineappley-Player/README.md

 <img width="1500" height="1087" alt="pic3" src="https://github.com/user-attachments/assets/1d9bc2d6-55ef-4341-a207-24ebbd0f3684" />

+## Programming
+The firmware is built on the PlatformIO and Arduino Framework.
+You can upload and edit the firmware using Arduino C++ and flashing the ESP via the USB-C port under the OLED.

 ## PCB
 I designed the PCB myself in KICAD.
 It features many through hole areas for each module, smd contacts for the KCX module and battery resistors and encoder capacitors.